Chinese Robocalls Bombarding The U.S. Are Part Of An International Phone Scam

 In the U.S., the scam isn't limited to New York.
 Similar calls, in Mandarin, have been reported in cities such as Boston and Houston.
 The Chinese consulates in San Francisco and Los Angeles and the embassy in Washington, D.C., have issued warnings about the scam.
 The Federal Trade Commission, which helps consumers and law enforcement collect information on illegal phone calls, has posted its own warnings.

 The calls have also surfaced in Australia and Canada.
-At a press conference last year, Staff Sgt.
+At a news conference last year, Staff Sgt.
 Annie Linteau of the Royal Canadian Mounted Police said the calls reported to the RCMP accused the recipient of a financial crime, just like the calls the NYPD is investigating, but then, the victims are "instructed to isolate themselves, and their family in China are made to believe their loved ones in Canada are abducted."
 The RCMP calls this scheme "virtual kidnapping."

 "You wouldn't expect it, but people do fall for that sort of thing," says Ben Yates, a lawyer based in Hong Kong specializing in cybersecurity and cryptocurrencies at the international law firm RPC.